 The age of intelligent order management

-An efficient OMS is capable of providing a level of cohesiveness of orchestration of the entire operations of the business that not even the best managerial strategy can achieve.
+An efficient order management system is capable of providing a level of cohesiveness of orchestration of the entire operations of the business that not even the best managerial strategy can achieve.

 And how is that possible?
-Let’s not dive deeper into the complex theoretical conundrums of ‘how and why, and when, and who’ of OMS, but into a practical case that can explain beautifully, I must say, how an OMS implementation can completely transform the way a company operates.
+Let’s not dive deeper into the complex theoretical conundrums of ‘how and why, and when, and who’, but into a practical case that can explain beautifully, I must say, how an OMS implementation can completely transform the way a company operates.